-- 1. There is no check in the system that a particular file or field is duplicate[#] - 2.
+- 1. There is no check in the system that a particular file or field is duplicated# - 2.
 There is no check that a specified (fixed/ file based) emission field is being used at the same time as an interactive field for the same source.
-E.g. isoprene, acetone, monoterpene, methanol, NOx from soil, CH4 (wetlands, other terrestrial sources)
+E.g. isoprene, acetone, monoterpene, methanol, NOx from soil, CH4 (wetlands, other terrestrial sources) etc..

-#: Actually, this is a serious deficiency (confirmed by a simple test with same the file added twice to the ukca_em namelist item) and should be fixed immediately, irrespective of the source/ sector enhancement.
+#: Actually, this is a serious deficiency (confirmed by a simple test with same the file added twice to the ukca\em namelist item) and should be fixed immediately, irrespective of the source/ sector enhancement.

 The issue at (2) currently has a work around such that certain species like Isoprene and Monoterpene permit only one type of source i.e. either specified (file) or interactive.
-Conversely for acetone and methanol, only specified values are permitted.
-Obviously, this leads to the emission values being under-represented due to missing sources like anthropogenic/ biomass for isoprene, monoterpene and biogenic for acetone and methanol.
+However, for acetone and methanol, only specified values are permitted.
+It means that we cannot use interactive emissions from JULES (although available) in combination with prescribed anthropogenic emissions, for example.
+This is a limitation of the work around applied.